saltstack-formulas/lxd-formula/README.rst

 - Create some default settings for containers (profiles).
 - Pull an image from various sources.
 - Create a container with an image.
+- Bootstrap the given container (run salt-minion in it or whatever you want).
 - Start/Stop/Restart/Freeze/Unfreeze/Migrate a container.
 - And finally undo all of the above.